-The Chinese-owned brand is offering the first 100 customers to place an order for the ZS EV a special driveaway price of $46,990, which undercuts the cheapest electric Ioniq by $1500 following a price increase for the small sedan of about $4000 late last year.
+The Chinese-made ZS EV is priced from $40,990 plus on-road costs ($43,990 drive-away), which undercuts the cheapest electric Ioniq by about $8000 following a price increase for the small sedan of about $4000 late last year.

 Exact details and lead times have not been released for the newest electric vehicle to be offered in Australia, but dealers will likely divulge more information to interested customers.
 Expect local versions to share much in common with the version that is already on sale in the UK.

 That includes a 44.5kWh lithium ion battery offering arrange of about 262km, 105kW and 353Nm of torque.
 Those relatively mild figures may align with the fairly benign outputs of the other ZS variants, but don’t be fooled.
 With a 1500kg kerb weight, the ZS EV is relatively light and capable of doing the zero to 100km/h dash in 8.5 seconds.

 That makes it almost the fastest model in the MG line-up, closely behind the top-shelf GS which gets to 100km/h in 8.0s.

 With a 50kW charger, an 80 percent charge for the ZS EV is possible in just 40 minutes or, with a more commonplace 7kW socket, a full charge can be pumped in a little under seven hours.

 Seventeen-inch, laser-cut alloy wheels are standard fare, as are three driving modes and regenerative braking to boost range.